 iv.
 Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s), according to management's corrective action plan at each meeting until the findings are considered fully resolved.

 Performance: The Town did not have any findings in the prior year's audit report.
-Exceptions: There were no exceptions noted.

 3) Procedures Performed on the Town's Bank Reconciliations: